jbdwi/JBD-KICADLIB/readme first.txt

 B. The Libraries
-The KiCad libraries I fit in this repository are :
+The KiCad libraries I put on this repository are :
 1. E-ESchema Component (*.LIB and *.DCM)
 2. Component Footprint (*.KICAD_MOD)
 3. Component 3dmodels VRML ( *.WRL )